MichaelJBerk/CopyWithoutNikudot/Readme.md

 Copy without Nikudot
 ===========
-Copy without Nikudot is a Service for macOS that copies selected text to the clipboard without Nikudot.
+Copy Without Nikudot is a Service for macOS that copies selected text to the clipboard without Nikudot.

 [Download the latest release here](https://github.com/MichaelJBerk/CopyWithoutNikudot/releases/latest)